vulpin-lang/vulide/README.md

 https://github.com/vulpin-lang/Vulpin/blob/General/README.md

   ### dont forget!
 Vulide Release and Vulide Release Should be Match!
+- Then Download and install Python
+- Then Download and install PyQT5
 # What's in Vulide

 Vulide has many options that it allows you to use blueprints and Algorithm viewer and VC and Terminal!